logicchains/Levgen-Parallel-Benchmarks/README.md

 Levgen-Parallel-Benchmarks
 ==========================

 Simple parallel Roguelike level generation benchmark of Rust, C, D, Go and more.
+Speed will be measured and compared both between implementations and between them and their non-parallel equivalents, as will standard lines of code (sloc as defined by Github).

 Rust is compiled with --opt-level=3